-Who’s who inside Westminster Abbey as guests arrive for star-studded coronation
+The star-studded guestlist: Who’s who inside Westminster Abbey

 Celebrities, scientists, politicians and other public figures show up for the big event

-The great and the good are arriving for the star-studded coronation of King Charles and Queen Camilla as millions across the globe prepare to watch the historic ceremony.
+The great and the good are taking their seats for the coronation of King Charles and Queen Camilla as millions across the globe prepare to watch the historic ceremony.

 Celebrities, scientists, politicians and other public figures - wearing a colourful array of suits, fascinators, military uniforms and medals and religious clothing - were among those seen filing into Westminster Abbey on Saturday morning ahead of the big event.

 A delighted looking Dame Emma Thompson was one of the first to arrive for the ceremony.
-Other stars seen entering the church included actor Stephen Fry, musician Nick Cave and magician Dynamo.
-Professor Chris Whitty, England’s chief medical officer, who became a household name during the Covid pandemic, was also in attendance, alongside London mayor Sadiq Khan.
+Other stars seen entering the church included TV presenters Ant McPartlin and Declan Donnelly, actor Stephen Fry, musician Nick Cave and magician Dynamo.

+First lady Jill Biden was in attendance, representing the US while her husband President Joe Biden stayed at home.
+She was joined by her granddaughter Finnegan.

-Tory MPs Andrea Leadsom and Michael Gove and Bank of England governor Andrew Bailey were also spotted at the church, representing the worlds of politics and public service at the event, which will welcome around 2,000 guests.
+Tory MPs including Andrea Leadsom, Jeremy Hunt and Michael Gove and Bank of England governor Andrew Bailey were also spotted at the church, representing the worlds of politics and public service at the event, which will welcome around 2,000 guests.

 The King and Queen will set off on the procession at 10.20am in the horse-drawn Diamond Jubilee State Coach, created in 2012 to commemorate Queen Elizabeth II’s 60th year on the throne.
 The ceremony at Westminster Abbey starts at 11am.